 Which Card Speed?

-Using a memory card which is too slow can result in the camera’s buffer filling up too quickly.
+Using a memory card that is too slow can result in the camera’s buffer filling up too quickly.
 The camera has to stop and wait for the buffer to start to empty before it can continue capturing photos or video.
 Therefore it’s essential you have a memory card capable of the speeds your camera requires.
 Again, your camera’s user manual will tell you the minimum requirement.

 Card manufacturers are a little sneaky.
 They advertise the faster “read speed” (the speed at which photos are retrieved from the card) rather than the slower “write speed” (the speed photos are saved to the card).
 This gives a false impression about the performance of a card.